The 9 Best Golf Balls for Beginners to Use in 2024

 Matt Callcott-Stevens started playing golf at the age of 4 when Rory Sabattini's father put a 7-iron and putter in his hand.
 He has experienced all the highs and lows the game can throw at you and has now settled down as a professional golf writer.
 He holds a Postgraduate in Sports Marketing and has played golf for 28 years.
 Current Handicap: 8

-When I first started playing golf, I convinced myself that I had to buy the expensive Titleist Pro V1 that all of my friends used.
+When I began playing golf, I thought I needed to get the pricey Titleist Pro V1 like my buddies.

 I mistakenly thought that I needed the top-of-the-line balls to be able to play good golf.
 I was suffering from a classic case of FOMO before that was even a thing!